exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 Please do not change the UDF script names.
 The first script, `IMPORT_PATH` will be used as an entry point when running the import UDF.
-It will execute the `IMPORT_METADATA` script to calculate the number of files in the user provided cloud storage path.
+It will execute the `IMPORT_METADATA` script to calculate the number of files in the user-provided cloud storage path.
 Then each file will be imported by `IMPORT_FILES` UDF script.